US FDA OKs Vuse e-cigarettes, its first vape authorization - Local News 8

 “The FDA is aware that the 2021 National Youth Tobacco Survey found approximately 10 percent of high school students who currently used e-cigarettes named Vuse as their usual brand.
 The agency takes these data very seriously and considered risks to youth when reviewing these products,” it added.

-“The data also suggest that most youth and young adults who use ENDS begin with flavors such as fruit, candy or mint, and not tobacco flavors.
+“The data also suggest that most youth and young adults who use ENDS (electronic nicotine delivery system products) begin with flavors such as fruit, candy or mint, and not tobacco flavors.
 These data reinforce the FDA’s decision to authorize the tobacco-flavored products because these products are less appealing to youth and authorizing these products may be beneficial for adult combusted cigarette users who completely switch to ENDS or significantly reduce their cigarette consumption.”

-E-cigarette products have been allowed to remain on the market for years, even though none have been given the official green light by the FDA.
+E-cigarette products have been allowed to remain on the market for years, even though none has been given the official green light by the FDA until now.
 Manufacturers were given until September 9 of last year to submit applications for the agency’s authorization to remain on the market.

 The FDA said in September it needed more time to decide on the applications.